rfrey-rbx/vue-figma-plugin-template/README.md

 This repo also includes some [additional helpers for interacting with the Figma API](./src/common/figma/README.md).

-I also include `figma-plugin-ds` as a dependency for default styling.
+I also include `figma-plugin-ds` as a dependency for default styling: https://github.com/thomas-lowry/figma-plugin-ds